hth313/boost41/doc/alpha.rst

 XTOAL
 -----

-Take the character code from X and append that character to the left side of the string in the alpha register.
+Take the character code from ``X`` register and append that character to the left side of the string in the alpha register.
 This is similar to ``XTOA`` in the Extended Functions module, but works on the opposite side of the string in alpha register.

 .. index:: ARCLINT

 ARCLINT _ _
 -----------

-Prompting function like ``ARCL``, but returns the integer part of the value found.
+Prompting function like ``ARCL``, but returns the integer part only of the value.